robstave/kibana-docker-test/README.md

 ### Start pushing data.

 In this case, I am adding data with start_post1 and start_post2 to add data to both streams.
+I open a new shell for each of these!

 ```
 start_post1